-- Most responded by saying they don't believe school ratings should exist and doesn't see the value in utilizing school rating systems. - Opportunities add value to where you live - o Parents should be more vocal about what they want to see in their schools and neighborhoods. - Assist communities to be more expansive and see the bigger picture. - Reach out to younger folks who can vote. - o Get people to complete the census because numbers are under counted. - My girls go to a charter school.
+- o Opportunities add value to where you live - Parents should be more vocal about what they want to see in their schools and neighborhoods. - o Assist communities to be more expansive and see the bigger picture. - Reach out to younger folks who can vote. - Get people to complete the census because numbers are under counted.

+My girls go to a charter school.
 I would never change to HISD because there is a difference in the way that they learn.